RedisLabs/redislabs-docs/content/kubernetes/security/manage-rec-credentials.md

   /kubernetes/security/manage_REC_credentials/

 ---
-The Redis Enterprise for Kubernetes uses a custom resource called [`RedisEnterpriseCluster`]({{<relref "/kubernetes/reference/cluster-options.md">}}) to create a Redis Enterprise cluster (REC).
+Redis Enterprise for Kubernetes uses a custom resource called [`RedisEnterpriseCluster`]({{<relref "/kubernetes/reference/cluster-options.md">}}) to create a Redis Enterprise cluster (REC).
 During creation it generates random credentials for the operator to use.
 The credentials are saved in a Kubernetes (K8s) [secret](https://kubernetes.io/docs/concepts/configuration/secret/).
 The secret name defaults to the name of the cluster.

 {{<note>}}
 This procedure is only supported for operator versions 6.0.20-12 and above.